Influence of erythrocyte density on aggregability as a marker of cell age: Dissociation dynamics in extensional flow: Introduction

-There is no consensus on a strict equivalence between red cell density and age and studies show that there is a wide distribution of densities among cells of the same age, it is still accepted that on average density increases with cell age \cite{morrison1983does}.
-However, a robust feature is that cell density is related to hemoglobin content \cite{mohandas86scattering}, which has a direct and strong impact on cytoplasm viscosity.
+While there is no consensus on a strict equivalence between red cell density and age and studies show that there is a wide distribution of densities among cells of the same age, it is still accepted that on average density increases with cell age \cite{morrison1983does}.
+For instance, Franco et al. \cite{franco2013} have shown that the density distribution of biotin-labeled RBCs determined at successive moments in time by density fractionation using Optiprep (Iodixanol) density gradients was significantly shifted to higher densities over the course of 120 days.
+A robust feature is that cell density is related to hemoglobin concentration, which tends to increase as cells age due to dehydration \cite{mohandas86scattering, Vaysse88}.
 In addition, density increase was found to be correlated to loss of membrane surface area.
 Both phenomena lead to a decrease of static deformability (deformability index) and dynamic deformability (increase of relaxation time).
 Besides, density increase is also observed in RBC disorders associated with decreased cell deformability \cite{mohandas88densdistrib}.

-Recently, several studies have used Percoll or iodixanol density gradients to separate RBCs by density and analyze their dynamics, demonstrating a significant impact on RBC shape in flow \cite{nouaman2023effect}, as well as migration and axial dispersion in capillaries \cite{losserand2019migration, losserand2023axial}.